CircuitData/CircuitData-Language/README.md

   - additional_requirements

 ## Version
 Current version is 1.0.
-This should stated in every section directly below the "printed_circuits_fabrication_data" element in an element called "version".
+This should stated in every section directly below the "circuitdata" element in an element called "version".

 ## Documentation on the various subelements
 ### Products